 6. Don’t get left with no access to your money.

-It’s never a bad idea to contact your bank and credit card companies to let them know that you’ll be traveling to Hawaii.
+It’s never a bad idea to inform your bank and credit card companies that you’ll be traveling to Hawaii.

 7. Carry a little bit of cash.

 Most businesses in Hawaii do accept Visa and Mastercard.
-Some smaller businesses are cash-only, and it’s always good to keep some cash on hand for tips.
+Some smaller businesses (think roadside fruit stands, etc.) are cash-only, and it’s always good to keep some cash on hand for tips.

 8. Tipping etiquette

-Tipping in Hawaii is the same as any other U.S. state.
-Tip a minimum of 10% at restaurants and consider more for excellent service.
-Tipping housekeeping, tour guides, and valets is also standard.
+Tipping in Hawaii is the same as in any other U.S. state.
+At restaurants, tip a minimum of 15%, and consider more for excellent service.
+Tips for housekeeping, tour guides, and valets are also standard.

 9. No all-inclusive, but that’s okay!